kopsha/hopeless-programming/README.md

 when you want to keep some public facing interface more stable...

 > Wait, where is that **mark_traits_to_load** symbol coming from ?

->> Ah, no biggie, it's another function in the same module (phew), here it is:
+> Oh, no biggie, it's another function in the same module (phew), here it is:

 >> ```python
 >> def mark_traits_to_load(tenant: models.Tenant, trial_ids: List[int]):